 What Is Bourbon?

 If you’re still wondering what Bourbon actually is, we’re here yet again with our infinite (don’t test us please!) alcohol knowledge to give you the straight up facts.
+As a cocktail delivery service, bourbon is one of DRNXMYTH’s go-to liquors.
+If you love the flavor of a bourbon cocktail, this blog post is for you.

-Really simply, Bourbon is a type American whiskey which is made primarily from corn; 51% percent corn to be precise!
-Any whiskey produced outside of America cannot be classed as a Bourbon whiskey, so Bourbon is a really great little nod to our unique history of distilling.
+Really simply, Bourbon is a type of American whiskey which is made primarily from corn; 51% percent corn to be precise!
+Any corn whiskey produced outside of America cannot be classed as a Bourbon whiskey, so Bourbon is a really great little nod to our unique history of distilling.

 What Kinds Of Bourbon Are There?